kjolley/BIGSdb_documentation/curator_guide.rst

    new locus is defined.
 The following instructions assume that this is the case.
 It is possible for this record to be deleted or it may never have existed if the locus was created using an old version of BIGSdb.
-If the record does not exist, it can be added by clicking the Add (+) button next to 'locus descriptions'.
+If the record does not exist, it can be added by clicking the Add (+) button in the 'locus descriptions' box.
 Fill in the fields in the same way as described below.

 To edit a locus description, first you need to find it.
-Click the update/delete (?) button next to 'locus descriptions' on the sequence database curator's page (depending on the permissions set for your user account not all the links shown here may be displayed).
+Click the update/delete button in the 'locus descriptions' box on the sequence database curator's page (depending on the permissions set for your user account not all the links shown here may be displayed).
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/curation/locus_descriptions.png